semanadeinformatica/prog-competition-2023/F_lario_and_the_colliding_doombas/description.md

 Lario wants your help to figure out how many seconds he has to wait for a platform that is L blocks long (extending from the coordinate 0 to L) and has D Doombas on it, to be completely empty (with no Doombas on it).

 For this problem purposes, consider the size of a doomba to be a single point.
-No two doombas will share the same initial x coordinate.
+No two doombas will share the same initial x coordinate, however they may occupy the same coordinate by a single second, inverting their directions afterwards.
 All doombas will advance with a speed of 1 block per second.

 ## Input
 The first line of the input contains two integers L, the length of the platform in blocks, and D, the number of doombas on the platform.